JPedroRodrigues/Tutorials/git/gitCommands.md

 git log stable..master	(will list commits made in the stable but not in the master branch)
 ```

-- You can always visualize thte differences with more accuracy using gitk
+- You can always visualize the differences with more accuracy using gitk

 ```git
 gitk --since="2 weeks ago" <directory's name>
 ```

-- Difference between two specific files from two diferrent versions
+- Difference between two specific files from two different versions

 ```git
 git diff v2.5:Makefile HEAD:Makefile.in